devdanzin/cpython_fusil_report/cpython_report.md

 ### Context on fusil

-While fusil is in fact a "multi-agent Python library used to write fuzzing programs", in this report the name will be used as shorthand to refer to the Python fuzzer written by Stinner and enhanced by Diniz, based on the library.
+In this report, 'fusil' refers to the Python fuzzer based on the fusil library, originally by Stinner and enhanced for this campaign by Diniz.

 Fusil works by generating source files containing random calls using random and/or interesting arguments, then monitoring the execution and